• Skip to primary navigation

 Instructions

-Add Barley Flour to either Water to Milk or a combination of the 2.
-Simmer slowly over low heat for 5 minutes until it thickens wishing regularly.
+• Add Barley Flour and Milk to a pot.
+Simmer slowly over low heat for 5 minutes until it thickens, whisking regularly.

-Add Spices if using and simmer for 1 - 2 minutes over medium heat.
-I like to add Saffron, Cardamom and during colder months, grated Ginger!
+• Add Spices if using, and simmer for 1 - 2 minutes over medium heat.
+I like to add Saffron, Cardamom and Ginger.

 How to make Talbina with Barley Flakes (Jau Daliya)

-Drizzle over Honey and add 1/4 to 1/3 tsp Cardamom powder or whatever you prefer.
+• Drizzle over Honey and add ¼ to ⅓ teaspoon Cardamom powder or whatever you prefer.

 Storage and Reheating